-Intimidated by Using Video Marketing?
-Start Here.
+Why Use Video Marketing?
+Start Here. 🎥

-To help alleviate the concerns we can hear growing from here, we’ve compiled this article to give you a brief rundown of the genre of video marketing, so you’ll move forward confident in the knowledge that yes, you can do this.
+To help alleviate the concerns we can hear growing from here, we've compiled this article to give you a brief rundown of the genre of video marketing, so you'll move forward confident in the knowledge that, yes, you can do this.

 OK, so what is Video marketing?

-- Those video ads that appear in your personal Facebook timeline?
+• Those video ads that appear in your personal Facebook timeline?
 Those are video marketing.

 Got it, so why does this matter to me?

 Humans are visual creatures.
-We remember things longer, and more accurately when the facts are accompanied by images (bonus points if they’re moving).
-This is because we associate the facts with what we saw happening and since our brains are configured the way they are, the facts stick alongside the images.
+We remember things longer and more accurately when the facts are accompanied by images (bonus points if they're moving).
+This is because we associate the facts with what we saw happening, and since our brains are configured the way they are, the facts stick alongside the images.

 In today’s marketing world, it’s important to note a couple of other things:

-- Click through and conversion rates are 25-35% higher for these posts, depending on the specific platform
+• Click-through and conversion rates are 25-35% higher for these posts, depending on the specific platform

-So that’s why this matters for you and your upcoming campaigns.
-If you want your target audience to remember what you said, and click through to your landing page to take further action—it’s time to start posting some videos!
+So that's why this matters for you and your upcoming campaigns.
+If you want your target audience to remember what you said and click through to your landing page to take further action—it's time to start posting some videos!

-Time for the nitty-gritty: how to use video in your marketing campaigns
+How to use video in your marketing campaigns

 Customer testimonials